Kansas City Weapons Charges Attorney

 Like Kansas, Missouri does not require any registration for firearm purchase, nor does it require any license to carry or own a firearm.
 Concealed carry permits may be obtained at the age of 19.
 Private sales do not require a background check in Missouri.

 If you have been accused of a gun crime or are facing charges of a crime while you had a firearm on you, obtain high-quality defense from a skilled Kansas City criminal defense attorney by calling SRC Law Group, LLC today!
-Dial (913) 948-9311 to get started.
+Call (913) 948-9311 to get started.